-Budget travelers will want to avoid Athens during or around the period of the Olympics (which begin August 13, 2004).
-Accommodations are already booked for most of August and prices have skyrocketed.
 If possible, visit Greece in fall or spring, when the weather is mild, the famous smog of Athens is diminished, and tourist-weary Greeks will be happier to see you.

 You could visit all of the sites of the ancient Panhellenic Games on a week-long trip, though longer would be better for exploring more of mainland Greece.
 I recommend spending at least one night at or near each of the sites.
 Delphi and Olympia, in particular, attract large tour groups during the day, but both are peaceful in morning and evening.

 The circuit can be traveled easily by rental car or public transportation.
 My wife Sarah and I used both bus and train on two visits and rented a car for a longer camping trip.